addressnopping/PhoboxNotGay/README.md

 # PhoboxNotGay

 Phobos 1.9.0 with some new features and optimized.
-This shit is rlly cool ngl
+This thing is rlly cool ngl